Jamil Jabak: Career

 Jabak is an internal medicine specialist.
 He has been described as "Hassan Nasrallah’s personal physician".

-In January 2019, Jabak was appointed as Lebanon's Health Minister in a newly formed coalition government backed by Hezbollah.
+In January 2019, Jabak was appointed Lebanon's Health Minister in a newly formed coalition government backed by Hezbollah.
 The Lebanese parliament granted a vote of confidence to this government on February 15, following months of political wrangling after elections in May.
 His selection by Hezbollah indicated the group's increasing influence in Lebanese politics, as the Health Ministry has one of the largest budgets in the government.
 Government positions are allocated proportionally to representatives from various religious communities, which were involved in a Lebanese civil war that lasted 15 years until 1990.

 Following Jabak's appointment, Hassan Nasrallah, the leader of Hezbollah, stated that the organization would never use state funds for its own advantage and added that their choice for the position is someone who is closely aligned with the movement but not a member, describing him as a "brother and friend" and as "close and trusted".
 He also asserted that the ministry would serve all Lebanese communities.
 Nasrallah emphasized Jabak's non-membership in the organization, stating that this allows him to work and travel without fear of international sanctions.
 Political analyst Najat Charafeddine noted that Jabak, who studied in Ukraine and has worked in local hospitals, had managed to maintain a positive image in the international community.
 She remarked that his connections to Hezbollah were close but not direct, downplaying claims of frequent interactions with Nasrallah.
 She described Jabak as "unknown before he was appointed health minister, both politically and as a doctor".
 His appointment came amid concerns regarding the potential impact of cuts to international funding for Syrian refugees on Lebanon's already strained healthcare system, which serves nearly 1 million registered refugees.
 While U.S. officials remained wary of Hezbollah possibly diverting resources from the health ministry, the new government managed to avoid additional sanctions.

 On May 15, 2019, Jabak met with Minister of Industry Wael Abu Faour to discuss measures to protect Lebanon's pharmaceutical industry.
 Jabak emphasized efforts to export Lebanese medicines, particularly to Iraq, and stressed the importance of supporting local generic production.
 The two ministers agreed on initiatives to strengthen the sector.